Resurrection3387/local_manifests/README.md

-# Local manifests for Android P (Galaxy J5)
+# Local manifests for Android 9 (Galaxy J5)

 j5nlte specifically.
 It isn't hard to add other variants yourself.
-These manifests are updated weekly or monthly, either bug fixes or tweaks.

-What's different about this repo than the Galaxy-MSM8916 one?
-Well, this one is being updated much more frequently.
-Also, I add new ROM manifests (usually untested).

 PRs/issues are accepted!

+Note that since Android 10 is here, this Pie branch will probably never get updated anymore.